HyperCherrim/cits3403-group-project/README.md

 | 23631345   | Callum Greenwald | CallumGreenwald |
 | 23120741   | Nathan Foley     | Nathan-Foley    |

-A brief summary of the architecture of the application.
+## Application Summary

 Utilising Flask, SQLAlchemy and Bootstrap to create a seamless and coherent study group experience.

-instructions for how to launch the application.

-Enter the `backend` directory and execute `flask run`.
+## Launch Instructions:
+Before first launch, the database must be initialised to avoid errors.
+To do this, enter the `Backend` directory and execute `flask db upgrade` to populate a new (empty) database file.
+After the database file has been created (check `app/static` for a file named `appDatabase.db`), the app can be executed using `flask run`, also from the `Backend` folder.
+### Note regarding launching from the ZIP file
+- These instructions may differ based on how the submission is packaged - these instructions are for running the app from the Git repo.

-## NOTE:
+## Running Tests
-For now, the database does have to be manually copied over, we will sort this at some point.

-Instructions for how to run the tests for the application.

 Currently no tests - these will be covered shortly.